 A good leader observes his team members closely and understands their strengths, weaknesses, and preferences.
 If the task requires a collective, group effort, then don’t delegate it to someone who likes to work alone.
 Delegating such a task to someone who advocates collaborating would be the best decision.

 Prepare a list of tasks you’re looking to delegate, and then see which member of the team can perform which task in the most efficient way possible.
-Another way of delegating tasks (while building trust within the team) to the right people is by letting your team members self-select the tasks they are most interested to perform.
+Another way of delegating tasks (while building trust within the team) to the right people is by letting your team members self-select the tasks they are most interested in performing.

 3. Provide Training And Guidance

 “A good training rule of thumb is ‘I do, we do, you do (i.e. watch me do this, then let’s do it together, now you try)”

 Does the person or group need training before taking responsibility?
 Once you’ve explained why delegation matters and chosen the best people to get the job done, the next step is to provide them with the right tools and necessary learning so that they can quickly get on with the job.

 Coaching your team members on handling jobs helps them familiarize themselves with the nature of the work and how to perform it in the best way possible.
 Without micromanaging, managers can assure their team members of support and accessibility whenever they need it.

 4. Define The Authority Level

-Delegating tasks without empowering team members to take decisions is like asking them to take part in the battle without arms and ammunition!
+Delegating tasks without empowering team members to make decisions is like asking them to take part in the battle without arms and ammunition!
 Don’t make this mistake because it hampers the pace of work and more time is consumed on tasks by both the employee and the manager.

-Encourage ownership among team members by giving them the authority to take decisions, ask questions, and take necessary steps to perform the task in hand.
+Encourage ownership among team members by giving them the authority to make decisions, ask questions, and take necessary steps to perform the task in hand.
 This helps to build trust and confidence among employees that their leader has faith in their skills and decision-making capabilities.

 5. Don’t REVERSE Delegate